ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 In the job script for EVE, `module load  foss/2020b` must be presented, and `srun` is a sort of MPI job launcher.
- If a job fails with an error message about shared library not found, you can check the EVE modules specified in the files in source code directory:
+ If a job fails with an error message about a 'shared library not found', you can check the EVE modules specified in the files in the source code directory:
  *scripts/env/eve*, and add the corresponding modules to the load list in the job script.